Heat Pump System Balancing Explained

 System balancing has always mattered, but it carries far more weight with heat pumps than with traditional gas boilers.

 That difference has a knock-on effect: any flow imbalance shows up much more clearly.
-A room that might have been slightly cool with a boiler could be noticeably cold with a heat pump running the same distribution system.
+A room that might have been slightly cool with a boiler could stay noticeably cold with a heat pump running the same distribution system.

 Signs Your System May Be Out of Balance